IOLVIVEK/HOL-ASPNETAzureWebSitesVS2012/HOL.md

 <a name="Ex1Task2" />
 #### Task 2 – Configuring the Database Server ####

 1. You will need a SQL Database server for storing the application database.
 You can view the SQL Database servers from your subscription in the Windows Azure Management portal at **Sql Databases** | **Server** | **Server's Dashboard**.
 If you do not have a server created, you can create one using the **Add** button on the command bar.
 Take note of the **server name and URL, administrator login name and password**, as you will use them in the next tasks.
-Do not create the database yet, as it will be created by Entity Framework in a later stage.
+Do not create the database yet, as it will be created in a later stage.

 	![SQL Database Server Dashboard](images/sql-database-server-dashboard.png?raw=true "SQL Database Server Dashboard")

 	_SQL Database Server Dashboard_

-	> **Note:** Notice that as you are using Entity Framework Code First approach, the database will be created automatically.
-	> By default, it creates a SQL Database with the default settings:
-	>
-	> - Max Size: _1GB_
-	> - Edition: _WEB_
-	>
-	> You can update the SQL Database database settings within **Databases** section in the [Windows Azure Management Portal](https://manage.windowsazure.com/).

 1. In the next task you will test the database connection from Visual Studio, for that reason you need to include your local IP address in the server's list of **Allowed IP Addresses**.
 To do that, click **Configure**, select the IP address from **Current Client IP Address** and paste it on the **Start IP Address** and **End IP Address** text boxes and click the ![add-client-ip-address-ok-button](images/add-client-ip-address-ok-button.png?raw=true) button.